How To Plan A Trip With Friends: 9 Easy Steps

 Including the members of the group in the planning can make or break a friendship.
 Taking suggestions can help ensure everyone’s trip needs are met, especially on multi-day vacations.
 Their differing ideas can add to the overall experience of the trip.

 Simply ask the group to submit 3 suggestions they would like to do or see on the trip.
-Make a list and the most popular and feasible suggestions for the group as a whole go on the itinerary.
+Make a list and the most popular and feasible suggestions for the group as a whole become part of the itinerary.
 The least popular or more individualized items might be accomplished during the scheduled free time.

 6. Travel Arrangements and Reservations